Precision Light Yield and Crosstalk Characterization for the SuperFGD scintillator cubes: Signal waveform analysis

-Examples of waveform fits are shown in Fig.\ref{fig:signals_fit}.
+Examples of waveform fits are shown in Figure~\ref{fig:signals_fit}.
 Saturated parts of the waveform were excluded from the fit.
 To assess the fit performance, the fitted amplitude $A_{\text{fit}}$ was compared with the actual measured amplitude $A$ for non-saturated pulses.
-The relative difference $(A_{\text{fit}} - A)/A$ is shown in Fig.\ref{fig:fit_performance}.
-The small residual bias $\pm5\%$ introduced by the fit was corrected in later analysis steps.
+The relative difference $(A_{\text{fit}} - A)/A$ is shown in Figure~\ref{fig:fit_performance}.

-The reconstructed signal parameters -- peak amplitude, charge, and arrival time -- were used as inputs for further analyses of the SuperFGD prototupe performance, including light yield and optical crosstalk.
+The reconstructed signal parameters -- peak amplitude, charge, and arrival time -- were used as inputs for further analyses of the SuperFGD prototype performance, including light yield and optical crosstalk.